Evercookie

-Evercookie (also known as supercookie) is a JavaScript application programming interface (API) that identifies and reproduces intentionally deleted cookies on the clients' browser storage.
+Evercookie (also known as supercookie) is an open-source JavaScript application programming interface (API) that identifies and reproduces intentionally deleted cookies on the clients' browser storage.
+This behavior is known as a zombie cookie.
 It was created by Samy Kamkar in 2010 to demonstrate the possible infiltration from the websites that use respawning.
 Websites that have adopted this mechanism can identify users even if they attempt to delete the previously stored cookies.

 In 2013, Edward Snowden leaked a top-secret NSA document that showed Evercookie can track Tor (anonymity networks) users.
 Many popular companies use functionality similar to Evercookie to collect user information and track users.
 Further research on fingerprinting and search engines also draws inspiration from Evercookie's ability to track a user persistently.

+In the late 2010s, most modern browsers have implemented ways to get rid of evercookies with minimal manipulation, notably closing the evercookie tab and then clearing website data in the browser.

 Background

 There are three commonly used data storages, including HTTP cookies, flash cookies, HTML5 Storage, and others.
 When the user visits a website for the first time, the web server may generate a unique identifier and store it on the user's browser or local space.
 The website can read and identify the user in its future visits with the stored identifier, and the website can save user's preferences and display marketing advertisements.
 Due to privacy concerns, all major browsers include mechanisms for deleting and/or refusing cookies from websites.

 In response to the users' increased unwillingness to accept cookies, many websites employ methods to circumvent users' deletion of cookies.
 Started from 2009, many research teams found popular websites used flash cookies, ETags, and various other data storage to rebuild the deleted cookies by users, including hulu.com, foxnews.com, spotify.com, etc. In 2010, Samy Kamkar, a Californian programmer, built an Evercookie project to further illustrate the tracking mechanism with respawning across various storage mechanisms on browsers.